Breast Cancer Awareness

 - Breast Examination

-Monthly breast self-examination should be performed from age 30 onwards after your menses; clinical examination should be carried out every three yearly by your doctor from age 30-39 and annually from 40 onwards.
+Monthly breast self-examination should be performed from age 30 onwards after your menses; clinical examination should be carried out every three years by your doctor from age 30-39 and annually from 40 onwards.
 If you are worried of any suspicious breast lump, consult your doctor as soon as possible.
-If you have genetic risk of breast cancer, you should perform monthly self-breast examination and clinical breast examination 6 monthly (or more frequently as determined by your doctor).
+If you have genetic risk of breast cancer, you should perform monthly self-breast examination and clinical breast examination every 6 months (or more frequently as determined by your doctor).

 Breast cancer is diagnosed based on the triple tests:

 - Clinical examination